 When to use this frequency: You’ve worked through some major stuff already and feel pretty great, but want to be able to reach out for help for specific issues as they arise in your life

-When to increase frequency: You keep running into the same patterns and problems, and don’t feel like the underlying issues have been resolved.
+When to increase frequency: You keep running into the same patterns and problems in your life, and you don’t feel like the underlying issues have been resolved.

 A note: If you choose this frequency, I will do my very best to accommodate your wishes.
-However, please keep in mind that my schedule tends to be full, and you may need to wait a little while before I can fit you in!
+However, please keep in mind that my schedule may be full.
+I will do my best to fit you in, but you may need to wait a little!

 Twice a Week